McDegens-DAO/McSwap/SECURITY.md

 # Security Policy

 <a name="reporting"></a>
-## Reporting security problems in the McSwap Programs
+## Reporting security problems in McSwap Programs

 **DO NOT CREATE A GITHUB ISSUE** to report a security problem.